 May 16, 2013Sanctum 2 is a very worthy sequel, the limitations on maze building I feel ultimately benefit this game.
 It creates a focus on strategy and isSanctum 2 is a very worthy sequel, the limitations on maze building I feel ultimately benefit this game.
 It creates a focus on strategy and is a way to immerse the player in the action.
 In Sanctum 1 the enemies would just ignore you, and you could level up your maze to the extent that all you had to do was sit back and watch.
 That doesn't make for good gameplay.
 Thankfully that is all fixed in Sanctum 2.
 My only complaints are Skyes redesign and the lack of a reload animation.… Full Review »

 Aug 10, 2013A fairly interesting mix of first-person shooter gameplay and tower defense.
+Like any other tower defense game, you place various towers (gunA fairly interesting mix of first-person shooter gameplay and tower defense.
 Like any other tower defense game, you place various towers (gun towers, cannons, etc.) around a playfield, placing them to both defend the core and form a path for enemies to go through (making that path longer and harder to traverse is key).
 Class-based gameplay is integrated as well, with four different classes with different weapons and abilities, and unlockable perks add a little more variety in combat.
 Feats of Strength add more challenge, by increasing enemy health or movement speed, rewarding bonus XP if you're successful.
 Enemy variety is decent as well, everything from basic run-on-the-mill grunts to enemies that can take a lot of damage before falling.
 However, the game isn't perfect.
 Another game designed to be played with more than one person, as playing solo is an uphill battle.
 Level glitches also plague this game, as do somewhat bland visuals.
 Aside from that, this is an interesting take on the tower defense genre.
 Those who like first-person shooter and/or tower defense game should definitely give this game a try.… Full Review »